msberends/AMR/index.md

 It will be downloaded and installed automatically.
 For RStudio, click on the menu *Tools* > *Install Packages...* and then type in "AMR" and press <kbd>Install</kbd>.

+*Note:* Not all functions on this website may be available in this latest release.
+To use all functions and data sets mentioned on this website, install the latest development version.

 #### Latest development version

 The latest and unpublished development version can be installed with (**precaution: may be unstable**):